Ritikrb126/Maven-Movie-Rental-Analysis/README.md

 ### 9️⃣ Actor & Casting Insights
 - How many movies has each actor appeared in?
-- Can we list all actors and the movies they have starred in?
+- Can we list all the starred actors in the movies?
 - Customers often ask which films their favorite actors appear in.
 Can we generate a list of all actors with each title they appear in?
-- Which actors appear in the highest number of movies in our collection?

 ## 📈 Insights & Findings
 - The **top 10 highest-grossing movies** contribute **30% of total revenue**.